-Wildflower Trail is a 0.6 mile lightly trafficked loop trail located near Imperial, MO that features beautiful wild flowers and is rated as moderate.
+Wildflower Trail is a 0.6 mile lightly trafficked loop trail located near Imperial, Missouri that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash